NoodlesFi/docs/api/coin-price.md

 # Coin Price API

-Retrieve the latest price and 24-hour price change for a specific coin.
+Retrieve the latest price and price change (24-hour, 7-day, and 30-day) for a specific coin.

 ---